 There it was.
 I was wearing it!

 I sped out of the room and called my brother.
 I then told him where I found it.
-He cracked up, laughing and laughing and laughing some more, before he put on the helmet belt and went out.
+He cracked up, laughing and laughing and laughing some more, before he put on the

 Well, I’m sure you’re at least smiling now.
 But as I walked back to the room, it hit me.